 How to Feed Your Cat: The Meat

-Feeding your cat isn’t just about filling a bowl with kibble and calling it a day.
+How to feed your cat properly isn’t just about filling a bowl with kibble and calling it a day.
 Cats are obligate carnivores, meaning their bodies are designed to thrive on a diet primarily made of meat.
-But with so many options- raw, cooked, commercial, homemade – it can be confusing to know what’s best.
-Let’s break it all down and make sure your kitty is eating like the tiny predator they were born to be!
+But with so many options – raw, cooked, commercial, homemade – it can be confusing to know what’s best.
+Let’s break it all down so you can make the best choice and ensure your kitty is eating like the tiny predator they were born to be!

 A Brief History: Feline Diets Through the Ages